MoniqueHeusinger/MoniqueHeusinger/README.md

 ###

-<p align="left">I have always had a passion for web development, design and working with photo editing programs.
+<p align="left">I have always had a passion for web development, design and working with photo editing software.
 In 2023, I was longing for a career change.
 So I went all-in and started an intensive coding bootcamp (27 weeks) for fullstack web development, which I have now successfully completed. 💪</p>

 ###